ironscar/dba-starter/postgres/docs/13 - streaming-replication-failover.md

   - during failover while old primary is down and other standby connection needs to be updated
   - no writes to the DB get completed until the standby server is brought online
   - thus, it might be better to not have synchronous standbys so as to support seamless failover
-  - if we keep it as default async, transactions commit automatically and standbys get the WALs when they come back online as long as its withint the `wal_keep_segment` size
+  - if we keep it as default async, transactions commit automatically and standbys get the WALs when they come back online as long as its within the `wal_keep_segment` size
 - Today, there is no feature to wait for some timeout for synchronous standbys to acknowledge and else proceed with transaction commit locally anyway
   - if we had a fourth server as cascaded standby to new primary configured to be synchronous with ANY 1
   - by default, replication to cascaded standby would be async when the new primary was standby